top of page

 In 2021-2022, the Pine Tree Trail's revival had expanded to community wide support to bring back the Trail's recognition.

-Support by ways of folks spreading the word about the Trails existence, to the Pine Tree Trailblazers who have helped by generously donating funds, and paving the way for new modern day Trail signage (CLICK HERE)
+Support came with folks spreading the word about the Trail's existence, to the Pine Tree Trailblazers who have helped by generously donating funds, and paving the way for new modern day Trail signage (CLICK HERE)

 CLICK HERE FOR TRAIL HISTORY AND ITS DISCOVERY